alanwei0/tslint-alan/README.md

 # tslint-rules

-🐶 tslint rules of my open source project
+🐶 All the tslint rules of my open source projects